How to Pack Water in Your Emergency Kit

 The general rule is to pack four litres of water per person per day, but there are a few considerations:

-- Children, nursing mothers and people who are sick may need more.
+- Children, people who are nursing and people who are sick may need more.

 - If you live in a warm region, hot temperatures can double water needs.